 The number of mobile devices incorporating IEEE Std.
 802.11 is steadily growing and new enhanced broadcast services will create new market opportunities.

-EBS extends the reach of wireless local area network (WLAN) to markets and use cases that require efficient distribution of local information such as:
+eBCS extends the reach of wireless local area network (WLAN) to markets and use cases that require efficient distribution of local information such as:

 Information announcement systems in public locations, e.g., airports, stadium, etc.